antonmartinsson/GaugeKit/README.md

 ## Roadmap

 While I don't have many concrete plans for GaugeKit at the moment, I do plan to fiddle around with it and improve it best I can from time to time.
 If you have any feature requests or ideas you think I should take into consideration, please feel free to contact me here on GitHub.

+## Using GaugeKit in your project?

+Are you using GuageKit in one of your projects?
+Please message me and tell me about it on [Twitter](twitter.com/ntonmartinsson) or by emailing me using the form over at [antonmartinsson.com](antonmartinsson.com).
+I'd love to see what you create with it!